845 677-7600 x238

-My current work looks at how street tree diversity is distributed across the neighborhood landscape of Baltimore, assessing where there might be gaps in the environmental equity of street trees as an urban resource.
-Furthermore, I am working to understand how the urban environment impacts the survival of street trees, and how planting year, landscape context, and immediate habitat influence whether certain trees survive or fail.
+Current work looks at how street tree diversity is distributed across the neighborhood landscape of Baltimore, assessing where there might be gaps in the environmental equity of street trees as an urban resource.
+Anderson is working to understand how the urban environment impacts the survival of street trees, and how planting year, landscape context, and immediate habitat influence whether certain trees survive or fail.

 Urban areas are home to more than just people.
 Cities are important habitats, central to meeting conservation and environmental justice challenges of the 21st century.